 FEI uses the term "Minimum Resiliency Planning Objective" in this Application to signify this identified prospective minimum resiliency need.
-FEI has characterized this planning objective as a minimum objective because (i) a "no-flow" event could last longer than 3 days, and (ii) supply can remain constrained even after the resumption of flows (as occurred with the T-South Incident); during this subsequent period, commonplace gas supply and peak demand events take on greater significance from the standpoint of maintaining uninterrupted service to customers.
+FEI has characterized this planning objective as a minimum objective because (i) a "no-flow" event could last longer than 3 days, and (ii) supply

-1 FEI uses "no-flow event" in this Application to refer to an incident affecting regional pipeline infrastructure that results in the total interruption of gas flows on the pipeline.
+FEI uses "no-flow event" in this Application to refer to an incident affecting regional pipeline infrastructure that results in the total interruption of gas flows on the pipeline.
 Similarly, the "no-flow" period is the period following the event that results in a total interruption of gas flows from that pipeline.

-5 FEI's current capabilities, which include load management tools and various supply options, fall 6 well short of the Minimum Resiliency Planning Objective.
-FEI considered a variety of options to 7 meet or exceed the Minimum Resiliency Planning Objective, including regional pipeline 8 infrastructure, enhanced capabilities to shed load, and different storage options that could 9 supply FEI during and following the "no-flow" period.
-The unique attributes of on-system LNG 10 storage, the fact that it dovetails with FEI's efficient gas supply portfolio, and the opportunity to use the existing Tilbury site, all make the Project the best option for meeting the identified 11 12 Minimum Resiliency Planning Objective.

-Based on Lower Mainland system load, meeting the Minimum Resiliency Planning Objective would require 2 Bcf of LNG storage at Tilbury and 800 MMcf/day of regasification capacity.
-However, the economies of scale associated with LNG tank construction justify a 3 Bcf tank to capture significant additional resiliency benefits, as well as significant optionality and other ancillary benefits for customers.

-FEI submits that the information provided in this Application, which meets the requirements of the BCUC's CPCN Guidelines2, demonstrates that the Project is in the public interest and asks that it be approved as set out in the Application.
-A draft Procedural Order and draft Final Order are included in Appendices T-1 and T-2, respectively.
+- 1 can remain constrained even after the resumption of flows (as occurred with the T-South - 2 Incident); during this subsequent period, commonplace gas supply and peak demand events - 3 take on greater significance from the standpoint of maintaining uninterrupted service to - 4 customers. - 5 FEI's current capabilities, which include load management tools and various supply options, fall - 6 well short of the Minimum Resiliency Planning Objective.
+FEI considered a variety of options to - 7 meet or exceed the Minimum Resiliency Planning Objective, including regional pipeline - 8 infrastructure, enhanced capabilities to shed load, and different storage options that could - 9 supply FEI during and following the "no-flow" period.
+The unique attributes of on-system LNG - storage, the fact that it dovetails with FEI's efficient gas supply portfolio, and the opportunity to - 11 use the existing Tilbury site, all make the Project the best option for meeting the identified - 12 Minimum Resiliency Planning Objective. - 13 Based on Lower Mainland system load, meeting the Minimum Resiliency Planning Objective - would require 2 Bcf of LNG storage at Tilbury and 800 MMcf/day of regasification capacity. - 15 However, the economies of scale associated with LNG tank construction justify a 3 Bcf tank to - 16 capture significant additional resiliency benefits, as well as significant optionality and other - 17 ancillary benefits for customers. - 18 FEI submits that the information provided in this Application, which meets the requirements of - 19 the BCUC's CPCN Guidelines, demonstrates that the Project is in the public interest and asks - that it be approved as set out in the Application.
+A draft Procedural Order and draft Final Order - 21 are included in Appendices T-1 and T-2, respectively.